ptolmachev/Collaboration_and_Competition/README.md

 ### Project description
 This is an implementation of self-playing DDPG (Deep Deterministic Policy Gradient) algorithm applied to solve the specified below task.

-In this environment,called Tennis, two agents control rackets to bounce a ball over a net.
+In this environment, called Tennis, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.

 The observation space consists of 24 variables corresponding to the position and velocity of the ball and racket (8 variables) of the three last frames.
 Each agent receives its own, local observation.
 Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

-- **Solution criteria**
+**Solution criteria**
 The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 After each episode, one adda up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 2 (potentially different) scores.
 One then takes the maximum of these 2 scores.